 These trends are forcing condo buyers to compete fiercely for limited inventory.
 Units that come onto the market are typically sold quickly, at or near the asking price.

-Despite the ongoing pandemic, housing prices – including condos – have gone up amid strong buyer demand and limited inventory.
-Overall, home prices have increased 10.9& over the past year and are expected to rise by another 11.1% over the next 12 months.
-The year 2021 will likely see some major gains in condo and single-home prices.
+Despite the pandemic, housing prices – including condos – have gone up amid strong buyer demand and limited inventory.
+Overall, home prices have increased 11.2% over the past year.
+The year 2022 will likely see some major gains in condo and single-home prices.

-The 2021 forecast for Seattle’s condo market suggests that conditions will remain tight over the coming months.
+The 2022 forecast for Seattle’s condo market suggests that conditions will remain tight over the coming months.
 Limited supply and strong demand will likely continue to drive prices north.
-Properties will sell quickly (faster than the historical average) for much of 2021.
+Properties will sell quickly for much of 2022.

 As a result of these conditions, Seattle condo buyers would be wise to arrange their financing before entering the market.
 For cash buyers, this means having the money in the bank with documents to verify it.